 Manual Transmission Remote Start & More

-Can I Use Just My Factory Key As My Remote Control?
+Can I Just Use My Factory Key to Start My Car?

-Yes you can for many newer vehicles if your car key itself is your remote control and you don’t want to carry a separate remote on your key chain.
+Yes you can if your car key is your remote control and you don’t want to carry a separate remote on your key chain.
 This option isn’t available with all newer vehicles but it is with many.
-The disadvantage is your range, the distance from your car that you can start it.
-Your range will be limited to the current range of your car key when you lock or unlock your car.
-In other words, if you can currently lock or unlock your vehicle with your factory key from say 200 feet, then that’s the same range you will get with your new remote start.
-If you want longer range like what is available with most of the remote start systems we sell you will need to carry the separate remote control on your key chain.
-We are unable to extend the range of your factory key.
+However the disadvantage is your range, the distance from your car that you can start it.
+In other words your range will be limited to the current range of your current key remote.
+Specifically that’s the same range you get now when you lock or unlock your car.
+If you want longer range you’ll have to buy a long range remote start system.
+In addition many of the new remote start remote controls our very small.
+Come in and see them on display.
+Unfortunately we are unable to extend the range of your factory key.

 How about a remote starter on my Push-to-Start car where I don’t have to put in my key to start it?